fenollp/supergreen/cargo-green/docs/CARGOGREEN_CACHE_TO_IMAGES.md

 Write cached data to image registries

-Note that errors caused by failed cache exports are ignored.
+Note that errors caused by failed cache exports are not ignored.

 See also [Green::cache_images] and [Green::cache_from_images].